Dylaan94/Japanese-Conjugation-App/README.md

 ## Challenges

 - Battled with whether or not to call all JLPT data at once or based on selected level
+- Creating the logic for checking each grammar point
 - Learned a lot about promises

 ## Future Features